 If you want to limit the number of posts on the page use the shortcode [qem posts="99"] where 99 is the number of posts.

-If you have put you events into categories you can split the eventlist using the shortcode [qem category="name"].
+If you have put your events into categories you can split the event list using the shortcode [qem category="name"].
 If you want to highhlight each category in the list you can use the brand new colour coding.

 The Sidebar Widget has some options allowing you to set how the list is displayed in a sidebar.